microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/01_Set_up.md

 On this page, we can see an overview of our Azure AI Studio Hub.
 This includes the following:

-- **Projects**: A project is a resource within Azure AI Studio that grants us access to most of the platform's features, such as the **Playgrounds**.
+- **Projects**: A project is a resource within Azure AI Studio that grants us access to most of the platform's features, such as the **Project Playgrounds**.
 You will notice we have a project created already.
 This is intentional and we will be working with it in the upcoming sections.
 - **Description**: A short description of the Azure AI Studio Hub we are in.
 - **Hub Properties**: A collection of various properties such as the Hub's name, its location, resource group, etc. Here we can find useful information such as *API endpoints and keys* and the *subscription's quota*.
 - **Connected Resources**: Azure AI Studio allows for multiple resources to be connected to it, expanding its features and functionality.
 Resources such as Azure AI Search, or in our case, Azure AI Service further increase the capabilities of our Hub, and grant us access to deployments such as LLMs or functionalities such as vector search.